Great Freedom (2021) Queer Film A-

 The Space and the Time

-On the other hand, Meise directs what must be some of the most beautiful and heartfelt scenes ever captured on film between two men in love or lust.
+On the other hand, Meise directs what must be some of the most beautiful and heartfelt scenes ever captured in a film between two men in love or lust.
 That includes Hans and his doomed partner Oskar (Thomas Prenn) in 1957 and between Hans and a sensitive young teacher, Leo (Anton von Lucke), who was also a victim of the cottage sting in 1968.
 In the latter case, Hans even incriminates himself further so that Leo will get out early.
 These scenes are also notable for the ingenious ways Hans and his fellow prisoners find the space and the time to be alone together.

 Great Freedom